 6.3.3: Home Interface Screen

 Upon successful login to the application, the user will be presented with Figure 8, showcasing the main features available in the form of buttons.
-These features include an artificial intelligent (AI) Chatbot, gallery, video recording, audio recording, search, and recent questions/requests.
+These features include an artificial intelligent (AI) Virtual Assistant, gallery, video recording, audio recording, search, and recent questions/requests.
 All screens, except the user login and registration, will display static features for essential functions at the top and bottom of the screen.
 The top-left corner of the screen will feature a menu that opens a dropdown with Profile, Help Center, Customizable Application, and Logout options.
 The top-right corner of the screen will display a back button, allowing users to navigate to the previous screen.
-The bottom of the screen will show a navigation bar that provides users with quick access to the Home screen, Search screen, Gallery screen, and Chatbot screen.
+The bottom of the screen will show a navigation bar that provides users with quick access to the Home screen, Search screen, Gallery screen, and Virtual Assistant screen.